zocram4cc2/bee17/README.md

-# 16sense
+# bee17
-## Gameplay patch for Pro Evolution Soccer 2016
+## Gameplay patch for Pro Evolution Soccer 2017

-16sense is the gameplay patch developed for the [4chan cup](https://implyingrigged.info/) for its use in PES2016.
+ bee17 is the gameplay patch developed for the [4chan cup](https://implyingrigged.info/) for its use in PES2017.
 This is achieved like the previous PES2021 patch by changing the binary constants file Konami left in the game's data packs.
-Its name is loosely inspired by pfSense, a product so named because "it makes sense of pf".
-This patch aims to "make sense" of PES 2016.

 **Current patch notes:**

 - match/pesSmart: